-Shown here is an example of the 10year renewal forecast report generated by FRRM for a particular facility.
+Shown here is an example of the 10-year renewal forecast report generated by FRRM for a particular facility.
 This report, one of dozens available, shows subsystems within the building that need to be replaced during the next 10 years and the corresponding cost (in thousands).
 A variety of other reports are available for further analysis.

-Each department maintains the model, with the capability of summarizing information at both the department and citywide level.
-The model has a great deal of built-in flexibility that allows the City to enter new data and even change the underlying assumptions in future years.
+Each department maintains the model, with the capability of summarizing information at both the department and schedules for each of the General Fund service areas found throughout the Plan.

 The FY 2022-31 Capital Plan reflects renewal data collected from August through December 2020 and includes detailed information for each General Fund department.
-These findings are summarized in the renewal graphs and the renewal line of the financial summary schedules for each of the General Fund service areas found throughout the Plan.
+These findings are summarized in the renewal graphs and the renewal line of the financial summary